ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 ------------------

-Apart from automatic termination it is also important for the aircrafts operator to be able to terminate the aircraft immediately if the think the aircraft is a danger to people or other aircraft.
+Apart from automatic termination it is also important for the aircrafts operator to be able to terminate the aircraft immediately if they think the aircraft is a danger to people or other aircraft.
 To force an immediate termination you should use the AFS_TERMINATION parameter.
 By setting that parameter to 1 the aircraft will immediately terminate.